 "Should the Board vote to sustain the charge, the Sterlings' interests in the Clippers will be terminated and the team will be sold," the NBA said.

 Meantime, Pierce O'Donnell, the attorney for Shelly Sterling, issued a statement confirming that "Donald Sterling has authorized Shelly Sterling in writing to negotiate the sale of the Los Angeles Clippers, including his 50 percent ownership of the team" and that "Shelly and the NBA are working cooperatively on the transaction."

 Shelly Sterling has hired Bank of America to help in the sale of the Clippers, a source familiar with the situation told ABC News.

 Shelly Sterling previously shared ownership of the Clippers with her estranged husband but now has control of the team.
 According to the source, the price being discussed is at least $1 billion.
 And while several groups are interested in bidding the formal process has not yet started.

 Shelly Sterling could sell all of the Clippers while possibly retaining some equity in the team.

-Still, the agreement between the Sterlings has no bearing on action the NBA is taking against Donald Sterling.
-The NBA banned him for life from all league events after racist comments he made to V. Stiviano were made public.
+Still, the agreement between the Sterlings has no bearing on action the NBA is taking against Donald Sterling, himself.
+The NBA has also banned Donald Sterling for life from all league events.

 ABC News and ESPN contributed to this report.